mahdihosseini/RMSGD/README.md

     + [Pytest](#pytest)

 ## Introduction ##
-**[AdaS](https://openreview.net/forum?id=qUzxZj13RWY)** is an adaptive optimizer for scheduling the learning rate in training Convolutional Neural Networks (CNN)
+**[RMSGD]()** is an adaptive optimizer for scheduling the learning rate in training Convolutional Neural Networks (CNN)

-- AdaS exhibits the rapid minimization characteristics that adaptive optimizers like [AdaM](https://arxiv.org/abs/1412.6980) are favoured for
+- RMSGD exhibits the rapid minimization characteristics that adaptive optimizers like [AdaM](https://arxiv.org/abs/1412.6980) are favoured for
-- AdaS exhibits *generalization* (low testing loss) characteristics on par with SGD based optimizers, improving on the poor *generalization* characteristics of adaptive optimizers
+- RMSGD exhibits *generalization* (low testing loss) characteristics on par with SGD based optimizers, improving on the poor *generalization* characteristics of adaptive optimizers
-- AdaS introduces no computational overhead over adaptive optimizers (see [experimental results](#some-experimental-results))
+- RMSGD introduces no computational overhead over adaptive optimizers (see [experimental results](#some-experimental-results))
-- In addition to optimization, AdaS introduces new probing metrics for CNN layer evaulation ([quality metrics](#knowledge-gain-vs-mapping-condition---cnn-quality-metrics))
+- In addition to optimization, RMSGD introduces new probing metrics for CNN layer evaulation ([quality metrics](#knowledge-gain-vs-mapping-condition---cnn-quality-metrics))

-This repository contains a [PyTorch](https://pytorch.org/) implementation of the AdaS learning rate scheduler algorithm.
+This repository contains a [PyTorch](https://pytorch.org/) implementation of the RMSGD learning rate scheduler algorithm.

 ### License ###
-AdaS is released under the MIT License (refer to the [LICENSE](LICENSE) file for more information)
+RMSGD is released under the MIT License (refer to the [LICENSE](LICENSE) file for more information)
 |Permissions|Conditions|Limitations|
 |---|---|---|
 |![license](https://img.shields.io/badge/-%20-brightgreen) Commerical use|![license](https://img.shields.io/badge/-%20-blue) License and Copyright Notice|![license](https://img.shields.io/badge/-%20-red) Liability|